Matthew Engelke: Education and career

 He received his bachelor's degree from the University of Chicago in 1994 and graduated with a Ph.D. in Anthropology from the University of Virginia in 2002.

 Engelke taught at the Department of Anthropology in the London School of Economics and Political Science from 2002–2018.
 In 2018, he left his position at the London School of Economics and became a professor at the Department of Religion at Columbia University; he is also the director of the Institute for Religion, Culture, and Public life at Columbia.
 He has taught summer seminars at the School of Criticism and Theory at Cornell University.

 He is the executive editor of Prickly Paradigm Press and is the Anthropology and Religion section editor for Public Books.
-Additionally, he was the editor for the Journal of the Royal Anthropological Society from 2010–2013, and previously wrote as a columnist for The Guardian.
+Additionally, he was the editor for the Journal of the Royal Anthropological Institute from 2010–2013, and previously wrote as a columnist for The Guardian.